amanird/docker-pihole/README.md

 ### Connect your microSD to PC and start the Raspberry Pi Imager

+*Note: I recommend ensuring your microSD is preformatted before using the Raspberry Pi Imager, as I've had errors in verification with cards that weren't formatted beforehand.*

 - **CHOOSE DEVICE:**  **[Your Raspberry Pi]**

 - **CHOOSE OS:**  **Raspberry Pi OS Lite (64-bit)** OR a Raspberry Pi OS Lite version compatible with your Pi